-3.3.2 All drainage, service installations and ground modelling works are to be undertaken outside the Construction Exclusion Zone (CEZ).
+3.3.1 All drainage, service installations and ground modelling works are to be undertaken outside the Construction Exclusion Zone (CEZ).
 This will be created by the temporary protective fencing (see Figure 4).

-3.3.3 There will be a requirement to Dig within an RPA alongside existing hard standing.
+3.3.2 There will be a requirement to remove existing hard standing from within an RPA.